edanurerol/traffic-sign-detection-hailo/README.md

 This project performs real-time object detection on YouTube videos and video streams.
 The trained YOLO model was converted to the Hailo HEF format and optimized for inference on a Raspberry Pi with a Hailo AI accelerator.

-The system is designed to detect Turkish traffic signs, traffic lights, pedestrian crossings, and other traffic-related objects.
+The system is designed to detect Turkish traffic signs, traffic lights, pedestrian crossings, and other traffic-related objects

 ## Features